junxit/us-congress-bills-112/metadata.md

 - 2011-10-03 — Mr. Rogers (KY) asked unanimous consent to take from the Speaker's table and consider.
 - 2011-10-03 — On agreeing to the resolution Agreed to without objection. (text: CR H6485)
 - 2011-10-03 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H6485)
+- 2011-10-04 — Message on Senate action sent to the House.
+- 2011-10-04 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S6065-6066)
+- 2011-10-04 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S6065-6066)